marxin/texi2rst-generated/sphinx/gcc/invoking-gcov-dump.rst

   Display the :command:`gcov-dump` version number (on the standard output), and exit without doing any further processing.

-.. man end
+..
 Copyright (C) 2018-2021 Free Software Foundation, Inc.
    This is part of the GCC manual.
    For copying conditions, see the file gcc.texi.